Is Shopify Legit in 2026? Safety, Scams & How to Stay Safe?

 - Shopify is PCI DSS compliant.
 That means it meets strict, global security standards for handling credit card info safely.
 So when you pay on Shopify, your payment details are well protected.

 - Safe payments guaranteed.
 Their own payment system, Shopify Payments, is powered by Stripe, one of the most trusted payment processors out there.
+Many online sellers also pair Shopify with the best virtual card options to add an extra layer of security for managing online purchases and preventing fraud.

 - They watch out for scams.
 Shopify has smart tools that look for suspicious orders or unusual activity so both buyers and sellers get extra protection from fraud.